 At the crossing point between the Atlantic and Pacific, Panama City promises many surprises for its visitors.
 Given that the city is a major commercial hub, various cultures continue to blend to form a unique, global destination.
 At the same time, Panama puts up a different side of its story at the UNSECO listed ruins of Casco Viejo and Panama Viejo.
-Panama also boasts of one of the richest coverage of rainforests, surrounding the illustrious Panama Canal that is home to an infinite number of rare species of flora and fauna.
-As one explores, the fortune unfolds at the several sights, restaurants, outdoor activities and shopping centres in and around Casco Viejo and Panama Canal.
+Panama also boasts of rainforests, the Panama Canal.
+Unfold several sights, restaurants and shopping centres in and around Casco Viejo and Panama Canal.

 The Panama Viejo is the remaining part of the original Panama City destroyed by Henry Morgan in 1671.
 Panama Viejo still holds ruins of cathedrals, water installations, residences and the bell tower.
-Once a royal city that served as an important base for various expeditions in Peru, Panama suffered a major setback when it was repeatedly sacked by pirates in the 17th century.
+Once a royal city that served as an important base for various expeditions in Peru, Panama suffered a major setback when pirates repeatedly sacked it in the 17th century.
 The Spanish moved the city to a new area in Casco Viejo to defend the city from further attacks.
-Together with the Historic District, the Archaeological Site of Panama Viejo is listed as a UNSECO World Heritage site for its exceptional colonial architecture and the important role it served in linking the Americas with Europe.
+The Archaeological Site of Panama Viejo is listed as a UNESCO World Heritage site for its exceptional colonial architecture and role in linking the Americas with Europe.

 The Old City (Casco Viejo)